The Spies Who Loved Me: Viewership

+In the table above, the blue numbers represent the lowest ratings and the red numbers represent the highest ratings.; NR denotes that the drama did not rank in the top 20 daily programs on that date.;

 International broadcast

 The series is available same time as Korea, as an iQIYI Original and exclusively on iQIYI globally (except China and Korea) with multilingual subtitles.

 It is also available non-exclusively on iQIYI in South Korea.